 Tiered Network Product

 BCBSNC Tiered Network utilizes administrative claims data to identify high quality, low cost providers and to help consumers make more informed choices for their medical care.
 Transparent methodology provides physicians with access to information on how their performance compares to their peers on nationally accepted quality measures as well as local cost efficiency benchmarks.
 Comparison is based on geographical region and across like specialty groups.
 Practices were aligned and segmented by their area of specialty, and were first measured against a quality rating, and then subsequently against a cost rating if the practice met the quality criteria.
 Practices that exceed both the quality and cost thresholds set for analysis were designated as Tier 1 practices, and all other practices were designated as Tier 2.
+Physician designation ratings are a guide to choosing a physician, practice or medical group.
+Because ratings have a risk of error, they should not be the sole basis for selecting a doctor.
+Patients should confer with their physician before making a decision.

 - Obstetrics and Gynecology